-Services that are covered for you What you must pay when you get these services Your card must be activated before you use your benefits.
+What you must pay when you Services that are covered for you get these services This benefit is not a replacement for your current standalone benefits and is designed to help offset out-ofpocket expenses.
+The Wellness Your Way benefit is only for your personal use, cannot be sold or transferred, and has no cash value.
+Your card must be activated before you use your benefits.
 You can activate your card at SelectHealth.NationsBenefits.com/activate.
-To learn more about this benefit, you can call a NationsBenefits Member Experience Advisor at (833) 878-0232 (TTY: 711), 24 hours a day, seven days a week, 365 days a year.
-Hearing services For diagnostic hearing and balance evaluations, and routine hearing exams, you will need to use a provider on the SelectHealth Medicare network.
-(For information on how to find an audiologist on the SelectHealth Medicare Network, see chapter 3, section 2.2.)
-Medicare-covered hearing exams: Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
-You pay a \$20 copay for Medicare-covered hearing exams.
-Routine hearing exams: Routine hearing exams to evaluate hearing are covered once per calendar year.
+To learn more about this benefit, you can call a NationsBenefits Member Experience Advisor at (833) 878-0232 (TTY:711), 24 hours a day, seven days a week, 365 days a year.
+Hearing services For diagnostic hearing and balance evaluations, and routine hearing exams, you will need to use a provider on the Select Health Medicare network.
+(For information on how to find an audiologist on the Select Health Medicare

+Network, see chapter 3, section 2.2.)
+Medicare-covered hearing exams:

+Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.

+You pay a \$15 copay for Medicare-covered hearing exams.

+Routine hearing exams:

+Routine hearing exams to evaluate hearing are covered once per calendar year.

 You pay a \$0 copay for routine hearing exams.

+Hearing Aids

-Services that are covered for you What you must pay when you get these services € Hearing Aids Hearing aids and exams to fit hearing aids are not covered unless you use an approved audiologist in an Idaho Elk's Hearing and Balance clinic or St. Luke's Ear, Nose, Throat, and Facial Plastic Surgery Clinic.
+Hearing aids and exams to fit hearing aids are not covered unless you use an approved audiologist in an Intermountain Health Audiology.
 (For information on how to find a Hearing aid provider, see chapter 3, section 2.2.)

-Selected hearing aids purchased through St. Luke's/Elks audiology providers are covered under one of five benefit tiers.
+Selected hearing aids purchased through approved Intermountain Health Audiology providers are covered under one of five benefit tiers.

 The applicable tier for each product depends on the technology and unique features built into the different device(s).
-The tier fee listed to the right includes the hearing aid, manufacturer repair and loss and damage warranties (1-4 years depending on device), the hearing aid fitting, and follow-up visits for the life of the hearing aid (3-5 years depending on device).
-Additional accessories or upgrades beyond the devices described as part of this benefit, such as Bluetooth connectivity and rechargeability, are not covered under the hearing aid benefit, but may be available from your provider for an additional fee.
-Tier 1 - Budget Budget level hearing aids provide adequate speech understanding.
+The tier fee listed to the right includes the hearing aid, the hearing aid fitting, three follow-up adjustment visits within 12 months of the initial fitting, a 1-year supply of batteries, and a one-time replacement device for loss or damage (in the case of replacement, beneficiary will be charged a \$300 per device programming and fitting fee).

+Additional accessories or upgrades beyond the devices described as part of this benefit, such as Bluetooth connectivity, are not covered under the hearing aid benefit, but may be available from your provider for an additional fee.

+Tier 1 - Economy

+Economy level hearing aids provide adequate speech understanding.
 They are best suited for listening in quiet environments with minimal background noise.
-They will allow you to turn down the television and communicate with others one-on-one.
+They will allow you to turn down the television and communicate well with others one-on-one.
 They may require manual adjustment to maintain comfort and best speech understanding.
+Limited to two specific hearing aid models.

-Tier 1 - Budget: You pay a \$699 copay per hearing aid.
-Tier 2 - Essential Essential level hearing aids can be more precisely fit to an individual's hearing loss than budget hearing aids, have basic noise reduction capability, and provide some automatic features.
-They offer better performance than Budget hearing aids but are still best suited for listening in quiet places with minimal background noise.
-They may require manual adjustment to maintain comfort and best speech understanding.
-Tier 2 - Essential: You pay a \$999 copay per hearing aid.
+Tier 1 - Economy: You pay a \$299 copay per hearing aid.

+Tier 2 - Essential

+Essential level hearing aids are similar to the Economy level aids with more options to allow for improved speech understanding and customization.
+They are also best suited for listening in quiet environments with minimal background noise.

+Tier 2 - Essential: You pay a \$639 copay per hearing aid.

+Tier 3 - Standard

+Standard level hearing aids have basic noise reduction